GuyBaele/SpreadGL/README.md

 ### SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
 1. Process the single tree file using the command below.
 This step works in the same way as the RABV example.
-As we need tabular data for further data wrangling, do not forget to add the argument of "--format csv".
+As we need tabular data for further data wrangling, do not forget to add the argument of "--extension csv".
 ```
-spread --tree B.1.1.7_England.single.tree --time 2021-01-12 --location coordinates --format csv
+spread --tree B.1.1.7_England.single.tree --time 2021-01-12 --location coordinates --extension csv
 ```

 2. Reproject coordinates.